 Nothing has or will impact the health care, educational, and social systems quite as dramatically as technology.
 Diagnosis, treatment, and documentation have been revolutionized.
 Information and communication technologies, including telehealth applications, coupled with the use of assistive technologies, can help people live healthy, meaningful lives in ways that were previously unimaginable.
 Twenty-first-century practitioners need to be skilled designers and users of technology.
-OTD students will use technology in their student role, and they will introduce and utilize it in their research and community work during and after the OTD program.
+OTD students will depend upon technology in their student role, and they will utilize it throughout their research and community work during and after the OTD program.